CameronBodine/PINGMapper/README.md

 5. Line 33: Choose the number of pings to export per sonar tile.
 This can be any value but all testing has been performed on chunk sizes of 500.

-6. Line 34: Option to export unknown sonar record metadata fields.
+6. Line 34: Option to export unknown ping metadata fields.

 7. Line 35-36: Export un-rectified sonar tiles with water column present AND/OR water column removed.